 Leanne is both a gifted vocalist and acclaimed poet whose 2014 debut album, Islands of Decolonial Love, combined poetry, short stories, and musical collaborations with A Tribe Called Red, Cris Derksen, and Sean Conway.
 The accompanying book of short stories and poetry of the same name was nominated for a 2014 ReLit Award.
 Leanne has performed at arts and literary festivals across Canada and Turtle Island; she is in alum and regular contributor to Jason Collett’s acclaimed Basement Review performance series; and she has shared the stage with Jason Collett, Ron Sexmith, Sarah Harmer, Shad, AroarA, Kevin Drew, Damian Rogers, Andy Kim, Jennifer Castle, Vag Halen, Lynn Crosbie and many others.

-As a writer, Leanne was named the inaugural RBC Charles Taylor Emerging writer by Thomas King, nominated for a National Magazine Award, and won Briarpatch Magazine’s Writing From the Margins prize for short fiction.
+As a writer, Leanne was named the inaugural RBC Charles Taylor Emerging writer by Thomas King, and her latest book of short stories, This Accident of Being Lost was a finalist in the 2017 Rogers Writers' Trust Fiction Prize.
 She has published extensive fiction and poetry in both book and magazine form, in the Walrus, Arc Poetry Magazine, Geist, and C Magazine.
-Her second book of short stories and poetry, This Accident of Being Lost will be published by House of Anansi Press in Spring 2017.

 Leanne’s new album, f(l)light, is a haunting collection of story-songs that effortlessly interweave Simpson’s complex poetics and multi-layered stories of the land, spirit, and body with lush acoustic and electronic arrangements.
 Recorded and produced by an acclaimed cast of Indigenous and non-Indigenous musicians including: Jonas Bonnetta (Evening Hymns), James Bunton (Ohbijou, Light Fires, Forest City Lovers), Juno-nominated Cree/Metis cellist Cris Derksen, Nick Ferrio (The Burning Hell), Ojibwe/Cree singer-songwriter Tara Williamson, and Anishinaabe singer-songwriter Ansley Simpson, f(l)ight will be released September 30, 2016 on RPM Records.